haxwell/quizki/README.md

 ## Versioning

 The current version is quizki-1.3.
 Future versions will use [CalVer](https://calver.org/) for versioning and will be tagged.
-To access versions available, see the [tags](./tags.md) on this repository.
+To access versions available, see the [tags](./tags.md) in the root directory of Quizki.

 ## Authors